-As well as new sculpts of the Chaos Space Marine Possessed and Chaos Cultists, there were three brand new, gruesomely mutated kits: the ‘Accursed Cultist Mutants‘, ‘Accursed Cultist Torments‘.
-Meanwhile, there was confirmation of long-standing rumours that the World Eaters traitor legion would have their own Codex, and brand new models.
-No word on the release date for that one yet, however.
+As well as new sculpts of the Chaos Space Marine Possessed and Chaos Cultists, there were three brand new, gruesomely mutated kits: the ‘Accursed Cultist Mutants’ and ‘Accursed Cultist Torments’.
+Meanwhile, there was confirmation of long-standing rumors that the World Eaters traitor legion would have their own codex, and brand new models.

-The Eldritch Omens box set, released in February 2022, had already dropped some brand new plastic models for the Chaos Space Marines’ Warpsmith character and Chosen unit – joining the faction’s previous batch of updated model kits, released in and around the Shadowspear box set in 2019.
+The Eldritch Omens box set, released in February 2022, had already dropped some brand new plastic models for the Chaos Space Marines’ Warpsmith character and Chosen unit.
+These joined the faction’s previous batch of updated model kits, released in and around the Shadowspear box set in 2019.

 Chaos Knights codex release date

 Codex: Chaos Knights was first available for pre-order on May 14, 2022, as part of a Chaos Knights codex army set.
 This contained two new models for the Chaos Knights faction, the Knight Abominant and savage War Dog miniatures rounding out a previously limited roster.
 On May 28, the codex (and the new models) were split up, available to buy separately for the first time.